 More on Import Modules

 Python modules can import other modules.
 It is good practice but not required to place all the import statements at the beginning of a file or module (or script).
-The imported module names are placed in the importing module’s global symbol table which Python tracks it precisely.
+Instead, the imported module names are placed in the importing module’s global symbol table, which Python tracks precisely.

-There are some variants of the import statement that imports names from the module directly into the importing module’s symbol table.
+Some variants of the import statement import names from the module directly into the importing module’s symbol table.